-Attracting and retaining the next generations of public works leaders is a priority for APWA at the National and local levels.
-APWA identified a need to increase its presence in colleges and universities, and to educate students about career opportunities in the public works field.
-The mission of the Student Outreach Network is working to:
+Welcome to the Student Outreach Network webpage!
+Student Outreach is one of the most important initiatives for APWA as attracting and retaining the next generations of public works leaders is a priority for APWA at the National and local levels.
+As a result APWA has identified a need to increase its presence in colleges and universities, and to educate students about career opportunities in the public works field.
+The Student Outreach Network is working to: